michellemurata/opnote-ae-detection/README.md

 This code accompanies the manuscript:

-**"GPT-4–Assisted Detection of Intraoperative Adverse Events from Spine Surgery Operative Reports."**
+**"GPT-4-Assisted Detection of Intraoperative Adverse Events from Spine Surgery Operative Reports: A Comparison with Human Reviewers"**

 ---